cloud-custodian/cloud-custodian/docs/source/aws/contribute.rst

 Developer Guide
 =================

-Cloud Custodian is a Python application and supports Python 3 on MacOS, Linux and Windows.
+Cloud Custodian is a Python application and supports Python 3 on MacOS, Linux, and Windows.
 It is recommended using Python 3.7 or higher.

 Run the following commands in the root directory after cloning Cloud Custodian: